MaxAst/expo-share-extension/README.md

 ]
 ```

 If no values for `max` are provided, the default value is `1`.
-The `type` field can be one of the following: `image`, `video`, `text`, `url`.
+The `type` field can be one of the following: `file`, `image`, `video`, `text`, `url`.

 If you do not specify the `activationRules` option, `expo-share-extension` enables the `url` and `text` rules by default, for backwards compatibility.

-Contributions to support the remaining [NSExtensionActivationRules](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AppExtensionKeys.html#//apple_ref/doc/uid/TP40014212-SW10) (files and attachaments) are welcome!
+Contributions to support the remaining [NSExtensionActivationRules](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AppExtensionKeys.html#//apple_ref/doc/uid/TP40014212-SW10) (`NSExtensionActivationSupportsAttachmentsWithMaxCount` and `NSExtensionActivationSupportsAttachmentsWithMinCount`) are welcome!

 **Note**: The share extension does not support `expo-updates` as it causes the share extension to crash.
 Since version `1.5.0`, `expo-updates` is excluded from the share extension's bundle by default.
 If you're using an older version, you must exclude it by adding it to the `excludedPackages` option in your `app.json`/`app.config.(j|t)s`.
 See the [Exlude Expo Modules](#exlude-expo-modules) section for more information.